 - Basic pancake mixture with baking powder and whisked egg white.

-How do you think the baking soda and whisked egg will affect the pancake?
+How will the baking soda and whisked egg affect the pancake?

 How would you expect the pancakes made using different mixtures to differ?

 We would expect the pancakes to vary in size.
-The smallest should be the basic mixture, and the largest the mixture with baking soda and whisked egg white.
+The smallest should be the basic mixture, and the largest should be the mixture of baking soda and whisked egg white.

 Results